WEDNESDAY WICKER WISDOM — Weaving willow coffins

-I bet that title above for this blog post really took you by surprise, didn’t it?
-Well, yes willow coffins are being woven over “across the pond” in England and have been for many years.
+I bet this blog post’s title really surprised you, didn’t it?
+Well, yes, English willow coffin-making is taking place and being woven over “across the pond” in England and has been for many years.

-Here’s a wonderful video by my friends at The Somerset Willow Company, LTD for you to enjoy!
+Here’s a wonderful willow coffin-making video by my friends at The Somerset Willow Company, LTD for you to enjoy!

 As you can see, my old pictures don’t do this very fine company’s willow coffins justice.